 There is no perfect temperature that will make everyone comfortable.
 It depends on the individual and what they are aiming for.
 Some people prefer a colder temperature to encourage them to move, while others want a lower temperature to make them feel more comfortable.

 Aiming for a temperature that makes you feel genuinely cold is a good way to find the right balance for your needs.
 Immersion can be as short as a few minutes or as long as an hour.
-One study discovered that when people were immersed in cold water with a temperature of 60°F for an hour with only their heads above the water, there was a remarkable increase in dopamine.
+One study discovered that dopamine increased remarkably when people were immersed in cold water with a temperature of 60°F for an hour with only their heads above the water.

 The positive effects of cold water immersion for people are also apparent in other studies.
 In 20 seconds, the epinephrine level in the blood can increase in extremely cold water.